For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

 Spend Easter thinking about the generations of mountain people who lived in Cades Cove.

-Visit one of the churches inside the Cove.
+This year, visit one of the churches inside the Cove.

 The Primitive Baptist Church, the Missionary Baptist Church and the Methodist Church have their rustic mountain charms.